tuqqu/go-parser/README.md

     res := plus(1, 2)
     fmt.Println("1+2 =", res)
 }
-GO);
+');

 $ast = $parser->parse();
 $errs = $parser->getErrors();
 ```

-Parser can recover itself if it encounters errors, in this case it will continue parsing at the closest node it can recognise and also continue collecting errors.
+Parser can recover itself if it encounters errors, in this case it will continue parsing at the closest node it is able to recognise.
-You can also ask it with `hasErrors()` whether there were errors during parsing or not.

 ### Parsing single declarations
 Sometimes you want to parse only a single declaration (e.g. a single function), instead of a full program: